HamzehJaafar/CPS615-lab06/README.md

 Notice that when you compile the above files you will notice a message regarding *shift/reduce* conflicts and some warning messages.
 The conflicts are indicate that your grammar is ambiguous.
 The warning messages may ignore them.

+To test the parser on a test sLisp program file, say `test.lsp`,  type:

+> ./parser < test.lsp

+Nota Bene: if your test program has a syntax error, then the parser will output the message *syntax error* when you execute the above command.
+If the parser does not output that message, then your sLisp program is syntactically correct.

 ## You are asked to

 1. Create a 'README.md' file that includes  the title of the assignment, your full name,  student ID, a statement attesting that this is your own work, and instructions on how to compile the parser.
 Below is an example of a `README.md` file